February 7, 2020—February 9, 2020

 Roshi Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the Soto-Rinzai lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy, who, in 2015, gave her Inka and the honorific title Roshi.
 She is a certified Bio-Spiritual Focusing teacher and is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors, published by Wisdom.

-Sensei Gregory Hosho Abels became a dharma successor of Roshi Robert Jinsen Kennedy in 2006, in the Soto-Rinzai lineage of Taizan Maezumi Roshi and the White Plum Asanga.
+Roshi Gregory Hosho Abels became a dharma successor of Roshi Robert Jinsen Kennedy in 2006 in the Soto-Rinzai lineage of Taizan Maezumi Roshi and the White Plum Asanga, receiving inka from his teacher in 20019 and the honorific title Roshi.
 He has enjoyed a 50-year career as an actor, stage director and Master Teacher of Acting in New York City.
 He is also a poet and his collection, Never Something Else: Poems from the Eye of Zen, features poetry sparked by practice and inspired by the natural world.

 Sensei Marisa Seishin Cespedes joined Still Mind Zendo in 2003, becoming a student of Roshi Janet and eventually a senior practice leader and Dharma Holder.
 In April 2016 she received dharma transmission and was installed as a Zen teacher (Sensei).
 Born and raised in Mexico City, Sensei Marisa works as Bureau Chief and Correspondent for TELEVISA, Mexico, and is fluent in both English and Spanish.

-Dharma holder Jean Seiwa Gallagher is a teacher in training at Still Mind Zendo.
-She began Zen practice as a student of Sensei Janet in 2000 and has served as a senior practice leader since 2002.
-She was named a Dharma holder in 2015 and will eventually receive transmission as a Zen Sensei.
-Jean is a poet and professor at NYU where she teaches writing and literature.
-She is married and the mother of a school aged daughter.
+Sensei Jean Seiwa Gallagher joined Still Mind Zendo as a student of Roshi Janet in 2000, began service as a senior practice leader in 2002 and became a Dharma Holder in 20015.
+In November 20019 she received dharma transmission and was installed as a Zen teacher (Sensei).
+She is a poet and professor at NYU where she teaches writing and literature, is married and the mother of a school aged daughter.